 Benefits of Board Service

 The responsibilities of board service are significant, but there are also many benefits.
-Serving on a nonprofit board is a great way to support a cause that you care about.
+Serving on a nonprofit board of directors is a great way to support a cause that you care about.
 You may also expand your professional and social network by connecting with other talented individuals who share a common interest.
 Finally, there are many opportunities for leadership on nonprofit boards – organizing task forces and events and leading committees.
 Many companies encourage emerging leaders to join nonprofit boards to further their professional development.

-Directors U Education and Information Program
+Directors U Education Program

 Click here to register and go to Directors U. If you are already registered, click here to login and be taken to the Directors U website.